VoodooChild83/Teaching/README.md

 ## GSE Tutoring - Econometrics

-In this file one can find Jupyter Notebooks impplemented with the Matlab Kernel containing practice programming exercises for those students to whom I have tutored in the Macroeconmic Policy and Financial Markets Program at the Barcelona Graduate School of Economics.
+In this file one can find Jupyter Notebooks impplemented with the Matlab Kernel containing practice programming exercises for those students who I have tutored in the Macroeconmic Policy and Financial Markets Program at the Barcelona Graduate School of Economics.

 ### Monte-Carlo Exercise of OLS properties